-The Medicaid State Plan is a contract between a state and the Federal Government describing how Georgia administers its Medicaid program.
+The Medicaid State Plan is a contract between a state and the federal government describing how Georgia administers its Medicaid program.
 As required under Section 1902 of the Social Security Act, the plan was developed by Georgia and approved by the U.S. Department of Health and Human Services.
-The state plan includes provisions that describes groups of individuals to be covered by Medicaid, Medicaid covered services, reimbursement methodologies for providers and the administrative requirements that States must meet to participate.
-The approved State Plan also provides assurance that Georgia abides by Federal rules and may claim Federal matching funds for its Medicaid program activities.
+The State Plan includes provisions that describe groups of individuals to be covered by Medicaid, Medicaid covered services, reimbursement methodologies for providers and the administrative requirements that states must meet to participate.
+The approved State Plan also provides assurance that Georgia abides by federal rules and may claim Federal matching funds for its Medicaid program activities.

 Georgia makes changes to the State Plan through the use of a State Plan Amendment, otherwise referred to as a SPA, submitted to the Centers for Medicare and Medicaid Services (CMS) for review and approval.